 My love of racket sports…from early on.

 If there were no other kids around I’d go to the tennis court and hit balls (they had one of those practice walls with a white line painted at the height of a tennis net).
-Not to give away my age but these are the rackets we used
+Not to give away my age but these are the rackets we used!

-I’ve played recreational tennis throughout most of my life.
+I’ve played recreational tennis for most of my life.
 I took lessons as a kid and played in a few local tourneys but never really played at a competitive level although I did have friends in high school and college that did – so I watched my share of tennis matches to cheer them on and gained a great appreciation for the sport.

 My father was a teacher at the local community college.
 He was a book worm and really not very athletic (kind of geeky to be quite honest)… but he did play one sport- racquetball!
 I used to love going with him on a Saturday to the college gym.
 I loved to wander the labyrinth of different weight rooms, basketball courts and locker rooms.

-Eventually as I got older I spent less time wandering and more time on the racquetball court.
-My dad played against other teachers, so playing against guys 30 years older than me was tough but by the time I was in high school I could hold my own.
+Eventually, as I got older I spent less time wandering and more time on the racquetball court.
+My dad played against other teachers, so playing against guys 30 years older than me was tough but by the time I was in high school, I could hold my own.
 Those Saturday mornings on the racquetball court honed my racket skills and feed my passion for racket sports.

 In summer we would migrate from the basement to the backyard where we would always have some group of kids matching up in the sport of the day…football, baseball, etc. My dad also bought one of those net sets where you could play badminton and volleyball….so I got a taste for badminton.
 It was fun and came naturally to me having played other racket sports but I never really got much joy hitting a shuttlecock -compared to a ball- and there were a lot of sports competing for my attention.